mkinlan/tidy-tuesday/2025-05-13/README.md

 I took the opportunity to learn more about how to use Plotly.
 In particular, the syntax for graphing objects, which I was unfamiliar with.

-I also struggled with (but eventually succeeded!) in creating text box annotations.
-Let me tell you, those two text boxes took waaaay to long to position properly using code.
+I also struggled with (but eventually succeeded!) in creating text box annotations, which took far too long to position properly using code.

-Professional advice - if you have to do this for work, save yourself 45 minutes and just copy the chart as an image and add a text box in Powerpoint.
+Professional advice - if this is for work, save yourself 45 minutes and just copy the chart as an image, then add a text box in Powerpoint.

 ![plot](vesuvius.jpeg)